gerwld/libraunet/README.md

 social:
   - name: Twitter                         # Name of the service
     icon: twitter                         # Font Awesome icon to use (minus fa- prefix)
-    username: TheBenCentra                # (User) Name to display in the footer link
+    username: Libraunet                # (User) Name to display in the footer link
-    url: https://twitter.com/TheBenCentra # URL of your profile (leave blank to not display in footer)
+    url: https://twitter.com/Libraunet # URL of your profile (leave blank to not display in footer)
     desc: Follow me on Twitter            # Description to display as link title, etc
     share: true                           # Include in the "Share" section of posts
 ```